ibm-cloud-docs/vmwaresolutions/services/htdc_considerations.md

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some services.
 Promotional pricing offers a number of months free of charge for a service's licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).

 The current HyTrust DataControl version that is installed is 5.3.
+This version is supported for VMware vCenter Server with NSX-T instances for VMware vSphere 6.7 and for vCenter Server with NSX-V instances for vSphere 6.7 and 6.5.
 {:note}

 ## Technical specifications for HyTrust DataControl